aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/pivot-tables/_index.md

 ### **Creating a Simple Pivot Table Using Aspose.Cells**

 1. Add data to a worksheet using the [**Cell**](https://reference.aspose.com/cells/python-net/aspose.cells/cell) object's [**put_value**](https://reference.aspose.com/cells/python-net/aspose.cells/cell/put_value/#str) method.
 This data will be used as the pivot table's data source.
-1. Add a pivot table to the worksheet by calling the [**PivotTables**](https://reference.aspose.com/cells/python-net/aspose.cells.pivot/pivottablecollection) collection's [**add**](https://reference.aspose.com/cells/python-net/aspose.cells.pivot/pivottablecollection/add/#str-str-str) method, which is encapsulated in the Worksheet object.
+2. Add a pivot table to the worksheet by calling the [**PivotTables**](https://reference.aspose.com/cells/python-net/aspose.cells.pivot/pivottablecollection) collection's [**add**](https://reference.aspose.com/cells/python-net/aspose.cells.pivot/pivottablecollection/add/#str-str-str) method, which is encapsulated in the Worksheet object.
-1. Access the new [**PivotTable**](https://reference.aspose.com/cells/python-net/aspose.cells.pivot/pivottable) object from the [**PivotTables**](https://reference.aspose.com/cells/python-net/aspose.cells.pivot/pivottablecollection) collection by passing the PivotTable index.
+3. Access the new [**PivotTable**](https://reference.aspose.com/cells/python-net/aspose.cells.pivot/pivottable) object from the [**PivotTables**](https://reference.aspose.com/cells/python-net/aspose.cells.pivot/pivottablecollection) collection by its index.
-1. Use any of the [**PivotTable**](https://reference.aspose.com/cells/python-net/aspose.cells.pivot/pivottable) objects (explained above) to manage the pivot table.
+4. Use any of the [**PivotTable**](https://reference.aspose.com/cells/python-net/aspose.cells.pivot/pivottable) objects (explained above) to manage the pivot table.

 After executing the example code, a pivot table is added to the worksheet.